catherinearnett/catherinearnett.github.io/docs/about.md

 # About

 I'm Catherine.
-I'm currently a grad student in [Linguistics at the University of California at San Diego](https://linguistics.ucsd.edu/).
+I'm currently a PhD Candidate in [Linguistics at the University of California at San Diego](https://linguistics.ucsd.edu/).
 I'm interested in the syntax-semantics interface, psycholinguistics, dialectal variation, language variation and change, and corpus linguistic, among other things.

 <img src="/assets/images/headshot.jpg" ALIGN="right" width="300" HSPACE="50" VSPACE="50" />

-I am currently looking at verbal reduplication in Mandarin Chinese.
-I am interested in event construal when there is verbal reduplication: how long people perceive events to be, how many subevents listeners imagine, if there are any Manner changes, etc.
+My dissertation aims to describe the form-meaning correspondence in Mandarin Chinese predicate reduplication.
+My research combines linguistic theory with tools from psycholinguistics, corpus linguistics, and NLP.

 I did my undergraduate degree at the University of Edinburgh in Chinese and Linguistics (MAHons), including one year at Zhejiang University in Hangzhou, China.